jnewbery/TSOANL/README.md

 ###Current progress

-- ch1-4 have been scanned, OCR'ed, tidied to text, converted to MD and converted to epub.
+- ch1-10 have been scanned, OCR'ed, tidied to text, converted to MD and converted to epub.
-- ch5 has been scanned

 ###Conversion to epub